Slavery has been practiced by the white man, the black man, the red man, the yellow man, and every other kind of man.

 It is an institution nearly as old as man.
 Man’s “inhumanity” is the product of his sin nature.
 Jesus said, “For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies” (Mt.
 15:19).
 The ancient civilizations of Egypt, Mesopotamia, and Anatolia practiced slavery, as did the Babylonian, the Persian, the Greek, and the Roman empires.
 Slavery was practiced in China and India and the Americas; it was practiced by the Mongols and Huns and Vikings and North American Indians.

 From ancient times, Africans enslaved Africans.
-In many parts of Africa, a third of the population were enslaved by their fellow blacks beginning in AD 1300 and earlier, and in some parts of Africa the percentage was even higher.
+In many parts of Africa, a third of the population was enslaved by their fellow blacks beginning in AD 1300 and earlier, and in some places the percentage was even higher.
 For the most part, it was black Africans who captured African slaves in the interior of the continent and brought them to the coasts for sale.
 Black tribal leaders, such as the kings of Dohomey, would raid and capture blacks from neighboring tribes and sell them.
 In the 1840s, King Gezo of Dahomey said, “The slave trade is the ruling principle of my people.
 It is the source and the glory of their wealth ... the mother lulls the child to sleep with notes of triumph over an enemy reduced to slavery” (Ibn Warraq, Why the West Is Best: A Muslim Apostate’s Defense of Liberal Democracy, 2011, p.
 114).
 What a wretched lullaby!

 Islam practiced slavery from its inception in the seventh century AD and was at the heart of the slave trade on the Barbary Coast of Africa for hundreds of years.
 We have documented this in The Bible and Islam, which is available as a free eBook from www.wayoflife.org.